Group insurance: India

+Group health insurance plans provided in India are generally uniform in nature, offering the same benefits to all employees or members of the group.
+However, they can be customized to offer benefits by designation and profile of employees.
+Most professionally run companies today provide group health insurance as a part of their Employee Welfare programs.
+Each company, however, gets the plan customized based on the employee demographics.
+Typically in India, companies use broker services to design their plan and negotiate with insurance companies.
+One specific advantage that group plans have over retail plans in India is that the group plans provide day one cover for pre-existing diseases while the retail plans have one to four years waiting period.

+Compulsory vs. voluntary coverage

 Group life insurance covers may be either compulsory – in which case no member can opt out of the insurance – or voluntary, where each eligible member may decide within a given time limit whether or not to be included in the group insurance.
 This is irrespective of who pays the premium.

+Underwriting requirements

 Since compulsory cover offers much less scope for adverse selection, it is subject to much more relaxed underwriting requirements than voluntary covers.
 Underwriting requirements even for voluntary group life cover are far less onerous than for similar insurance on individual lives.
 However, the assessment criteria for group life insurance cover is more strict in comparison to individual coverage.
 It is easier to qualify for benefits under individual cover than group cover at claim stage.
 This is because group benefit covers a wider range of people without medical examinations and group cover offers less scope for adverse selection.

-Group health insurance plans provided in India are generally uniform in nature, offering the same benefits to all employees or members of the group.
-However, they can be customized to offer benefits by designation and profile of employees.
-Most professionally run companies today provide group health insurance as a part of their Employee Welfare programs.
-Each company, however, gets the plan customized based on the employee demographics.
-Typically in India, companies use broker services to design their plan and negotiate with insurance companies.

-Employees are a treasured part of any organization.
-These days more and more companies are becoming employee-centric and corporate health insurance has emerged as one of the most preferred benefits to lure new talent.
-It plays a crucial role in influencing the psychology of an employee.
-It makes him feel part of a company and thus, it curtails employee attrition rate and unrest in labor unions.
-Moreover, it increases their productivity which increases the profitability of a business.
-Special insurance schemes where families are also covered for benefits make employees faithful towards their employers.
-Moreover, by offering coverage to your employees, you become eligible to get tax deductions under Income Tax Act.
-So group or corporate health insurance policy is a win-win situation for both employees and employers.